opentok/one-to-one-sample-apps/one-to-one-text-chat/android/README.md

 #### Using Maven

-1. Modify build.gradle for your solution and add the following code snippet to the section labeled 'repositories'
+1. Modify the **build.gradle** for your solution and add the following code snippet to the section labeled 'repositories’:

 ```
 maven { url  "http://tokbox.bintray.com/maven" }
 ```

-2. Modify build.gradle for your activity and add the following code snippet to the section labeled 'dependencies'
+2. Modify the **build.gradle** for your activity and add the following code snippet to the section labeled 'dependencies’:

 ```
 compile 'com.opentok.android:opentok-android-accelerator-pack:1.0'
 ```